Fumarylacetoacetate hydrolase: Structure

+The FAH gene is located on the chromosome 15q25.1 region and contains 14 exons.
+It encodes a protein that is 46kDa in height.
+Multiple isoforms of the protein have been discovered that arose from alternative splicing.

 Function

-Fumarylacetoacetate hydrolase (FAH) is a protein homodimer which cleaves fumarylacetoacetate at its carbon-carbon bond during a hydrolysis reaction.
-As a critical enzyme in phenylalanine and tyrosine metabolism, 4-Fumarylacetoacetate hydrolase catalyzes the final step in the catabolism of 4-fumarylacetoacetate and water into acetoacetate, fumarate, and H^{+} respectively.
+Fumarylacetoacetate hydrolase (FAH) is a protein homodimer which cleaves fumarylacetoacetic acid at its carbon-carbon bond during a hydrolysis reaction.
+As a critical enzyme in phenylalanine and tyrosine metabolism, 4-fumarylacetoacetate hydrolase catalyzes the final step in the catabolism of 4-fumarylacetoacetic acid, converting it into fumaric acid and acetoacetic acid.
 These hydrolytic reactions are essential during aromatic amino acid human metabolism.
 Furthermore, FAH does not share known protein sequence homologs with other nucleotides or amino acids.